Macron calls for more unified, independent Europe in German parliament

 Before he went to the Bundestag, Macron, accompanied by German President Frank-Walter Steinmeier and Chancellor Angela Merkel, attended a wreath-laying ceremony at Berlin's Neue Wache memorial.

-The events in Berlin followed the centenary anniversary ceremony of the WWI armistice near Paris.
+The events in Berlin followed the centenary anniversary ceremony of the WWI armistice near Paris last week.

+Later Macron and Merkel held talks at the Chancellery.
+At the press briefing before the talks, Merkel said the two leaders will talk about the future of the eurozone, and the measures to develop in the digital era, including the issue of digital tax.

+Germany and France agreed on Friday on a proposal for a common budget for eurozone member states within the EU's overall budget, according to a document seen by the German News Agency (DPA).